Wondering what there is to see in a day in Salt Lake City? The beautiful Utah capital has many attractions that can easily be visited in one day.

 Utah became a territory of the United States in 1850.
 It was three decades later, as work was underway toward statehood, that a spot for a proper capitol building was determined.
 The city donated about 20 acres of land in 1888 for a new statehouse.
 Over time more land was purchased for monuments and buildings.
-The seat of Utah government is now about 40 acres.
+The seat of Utah government now covers about 40 acres.

 Pioneer Memorial Museum

 Artifacts celebrating Utah’s pioneer heritage fill this 6-floor museum.
 There is no admission fee, so just take a peak if time is tight.
 We were surprised by the detail and number of artifacts.

 Utah State Capitol Building

 Utah became a state on January 4, 1896 but it was 1911 before funding was obtained to construct the Capitol Building.
 It contains 2 legislative chambers, a ceremonial Supreme Court chamber and working offices for top state officials.
 The Senate, House and other state offices are in separate buildings on Capitol Hill.

 Council Hall and White Memorial Chapel are just across the street from the front of the Capitol Building.

 The hall was built in the early 1860’s and used as City Hall and the territorial seat of government.
 Originally located downtown, Salt Lake City outgrew the building in the late 1800s.
 It was dismantled in 1960 and moved to its current location.
 Today, it is the headquarters of the Utah Office of Tourism.